janfri/regtest/README.md

 ## Description

 This library supports a very simple way to do regression testing with Ruby.
-It is not limited to Ruby projects you can use it also in other contexts where you can extract data with Ruby.
+It is not limited to Ruby projects; you can use it also in other contexts where you can extract data with Ruby.

 The core idea is to test results against the results of an earlier run of the tests, not against defined results of a specification.

 You write Ruby scripts with samples.
-Run these and get the sample results as results files besides your scripts.
-Check both the scripts and the results files in you Source Code Management System (SCM).
-When you run the scrips on a later (or even previous) version of your code a simple diff show you if and how the changes in your code or environment impact the results of your samples.
+Run these and get the sample results as result files beside your scripts.
+Check both the scripts and the result files in your Source Code Management System (SCM).
+When you run the scripts on a later (or even previous) version of your code, a simple diff will show you if and how the changes in your code or environment impact the results of your samples.

-This is not a replacement for unit testing but a complement: You can produce a lot of samples with a small amount of Ruby code (e.g. a large number of combinations of data).
+This is not a replacement for unit testing but a complement: You can produce a lot of samples with a small amount of Ruby code (e.g., a large number of combinations of data).

 ## Installation